 - Acting for the Associated British Ports in a multiparty claim in the TCC concerning the failure strengthening works to a quay wall in Southampton, UK.
-The case, concerning the fitness for purpose of works incorporating jet grouting columns and ground anchors, was technically very complex requiring six weeks of expert evidence at a three month trial.
+The case, concerning the piling design and fitness for purpose of works incorporating jet grouting columns and ground anchors, was technically very complex requiring six weeks of expert evidence at a three month trial.
 Role as junior counsel involved drafting opening and closing submissions, attending court every day and assisting with cross-examination.

 - Acting on a sub-contractor-main contractor dispute concerning the existence of a contract and sums due in respect of M&E works in the construction of a football stadium complex.

 - Acting and advising on the Solitaire arbitration concerning the conversion of a bulk carrier ship into a pipe laying vessel.
 The case concerned contractors’ claims in respect of variations, delay and disruption, and loss and expense and was the longest-running LMAA arbitration to date.

 - Acting on a claim in the TCC concerning a failure of stabilisation works to an embankment adjoining a soft drinks factory.
 The case involved geotechnical engineering and accounting evidence.

 - Acting for Yorkshire Water on claim in the TCC concerning a wastewater treatment plant installed as part of the AMP2 infrastructure investment programme.
 The case concerned biological process engineering as well as a loss and expense claim arising out of delays to the completion of the works.
 It was highly technical in nature and culminated in a three-month trial.